Home

 Rainfall

-Southern Western Australia
+Southern Western Australia - Perth

-southern Western Australian weather conditions have a distinct Mediterranean influence.
+Southern Western Australian weather conditions have a distinct Mediterranean influence.
 That is, the winters are wet and cool and the summers, hot and dry.
 Heavy rain in the winter can cause flooding in this area since the rainfall can get quite intense.
 You can also expect that most days will be quite windy especially if there's a cool change approaching.

 The temperature in the winter months hover around 17-19°C (63-66°F) by day.
 In the summer, you can expect temperatures to regularly rise above 40°C (104°F) for days on end until a cool change brings relief.
 The locals in part of the world call this cool change (i.e. sea breeze) the "Freemantle doctor" since it appears that the cool weather has just arrived in time to save the heat-weary locals.

-Return from this page to main Australian weather page
+Return from this page to homepage